apache/nuttx/configs/moteino-mega/README.txt

      Where <subdir> is one of the configuration sub-directories described in the following paragraph.

-     NOTE: You must also copy avr-libc header files, perhaps like:

-       cp -a /cygdrive/c/WinAVR/include/avr include/.

   2. These configurations use the mconf-based configuration tool.
 To change a configurations using that tool, you should: